Aalto-Electric-Drives/motulator/docs/source/synchronous_motor.rst

    :alt: Synchronous motor model seen from stator coordinates
    :target: .

    Synchronous motor model seen from stator coordinates.
-The rotor angular position :math:`\vartheta_\mathrm{m}` is a state of the mechanical subsystem (see e.g. :class:`motulator.model.mech.Mechanics`).
+The mechanical angle :math:`\vartheta_\mathrm{M}` of the rotor is a state of the mechanical subsystem (see e.g. :class:`motulator.model.mech.Mechanics`).

 References
 ----------